 How sweet and fair she seems to be.

-In the third line he asks that the rose convey to the woman that he sees her beauty as being comparable to that of the flower.
+In the third line, he asks that the rose conveys to the woman that he sees her beauty as being comparable to that of the flower.
 He wants her to understand that she is just as attractive to him as the flower.
 This is certainly a compliment, onto which he adds that she is also “sweet and fair.”
 The final three words of this section allude to the fact that maybe the speaker doesn’t know the woman as well as he’d like.
 He says that she “seems to be” the way he is describing her.
 Perhaps she really isn’t.

 Tell her that’s young,